-After R. A. Scranton l'im have apporter to be higher.
-This is indeed the case at routh.
-Meadrantace 2) As froque T, the micromagnetic and integram for Coupling back Noise in thin films and magnetization reversal - The information is recorded by forcing reversals through the head field. the information is recorded by forcing reversals through the head field. - Although $H_c$ gives the macroscopic (or average) behavior, microscopic crystallite configuration and behavior very important (micromagnetic problem).
+After R. A. Scranton filmo have Apply in granne and independent to care at rowth filmo have expected to be higher.
+This is indeped the care at rowth Meadrantace 2) As froger T, The micromagnetic and integram dor Coupling be write micromagnetic and integram dor Coupling be Noise in thin films and magnetization reversal - $h{i} > The information is recorded by forcing reversals through the head field.$ $<math>\therefore$ it is important to control these reversals. - Although H_c gives the macroscopic (or average) behavior, microscopic crystallite configuration and behavior very important (micromagnetic problem).
 Magnetization Reversal Mechanism a) Individual grains undergo reversal independently.
 Here, coercivity is determined by magnetocrystalline anisotropy in a grain, grain-shape and its magnetostrictive properties (stresses). b) Local groups of grains which are magnetically coupled undergo reversal in groups, but each group independently of others.
-In this mode, the factors in (a) apply plus the type of grain coupling within a cluster. c) Long range coupling of grains $\rightarrow$ domain formation and the movement of these domains constitutes reversal.
-Wall energy controls coercivity $\rightarrow$ magnetocrystalline anisotropy, magnetostatic energy at the wall, stress variations, compositional irregularities (stacking faults, e.g.), and film roughness.
+In this mode, the factors in (a) apply plus the type of grain coupling within a cluster. c) Long range coupling of grains \rightarrow domain formation and the movement of these domains constitutes reversal.
+Wall energy controls coercivity \rightarrow magnetocrystalline anisotropy, magnetostatic energy at the wall, stress variations, compositional irregularities (stacking faults, e.g.), and film roughness.
 Better Writeability!

-Hur 's movied applies
+Hurl's north applies

-mire to continua
+mire to condrate

-ren inja

-Figure applies 70

-na haniset of c

-.... in lith which t

-1 Ins In 1997
+Arise principal

+Fride cappens to

+Una in anist of C

+in a light alight

+2 Arp Ins Er Min

-This is because grains with different switching fields, when coupled together take on a common switching field. $\rightarrow$ improved write-ability since saturation is achieved at lower applied fields.
+This is because grains with different switching fields, when coupled together take on a common switching field. \rightarrow improved write-ability since saturation is achieved at lower applied fields.
 However, this leads to lower coercivities.

+Ciran C

 Fig. 5.
 Illustration of a written magnetization transition in a medium which undergoes reversal by grain-cluster switching.
-The irregular reversal boundary tends to be a delineation of grains or grain clusters, rather than a sharp zig-zag
+The irregular reversal boundary tends to be a delineation of grains or grain clusters, rather than a sharp zig-zag continue